tracyhenry/Kyrix/README.md

 In visualizations of such, the underlying dataset is often large.
 To deal with large data, Kyrix is focused on optimizing two goals: 1) usable declarative API library for visualization developers and 2) 500ms response time to user interactions, which is required to enable interactive browsing.
 See our [EuroVis paper](http://web.mit.edu/wenbo/www/kyrix_eurovis.pdf) for more technical details.

-We are working with users from MGH ([30T data vis demo](https://youtu.be/fZ32cE8KEi0)), Agero and Recorded Futures to get feedback from serious real-world applications.
+We are working with users from MGH ([30T data vis demo](https://youtu.be/fZ32cE8KEi0)), Paradigm 4, Agero and Recorded Futures to get feedback from serious real-world applications.
 We look forward to your feedback as well.
 Take a look at the instructions below to get started and let us know what you think!

 ## Installation instructions for the impatient